screeps/docs/source/index.md

 Join the game community in our Slack chat network
 {% endindex_block %}

+{% index_block "Chinese version" "https://screeps-cn.github.io/" %}
+The unofficial Chinese version of this documentation translated and maintained by the community
+{% endindex_block %}

 ## Other resources

 * The quickest way to get an answer is asking a question on our [Slack channel](http://chat.screeps.com).